-Table 1 below illustrates the manner in which Account Fees are calculated and paid.
-Please note there are differences in the way the different fees that comprise the Account Fee are paid.
+In reviewing Table 1, please note there are differences in the way the different fees that comprise the Account Fee are paid.
 Fees charged by mutual funds and ETFs, such as management fees or operating expenses, are in addition to the Account Fee.
 Fees related to the clients' accounts, such as wires, trading costs, mailings, etc., will be paid by the client in addition to the Account Fee.
 At DAIW's discretion, DAIW may choose to pay for certain of these fees on behalf of clients.
 When, in the course of re-allocating portfolio assets or selecting managers or programs, DAIW wishes to increase or decrease the Account Fee by the amount of any increases or decrease in platform fees, sub-adviser fees, or third-party manager fees, DAIW is permitted to do so in the exercise of discretion, provided it gives client notice within a reasonable time following such increase.
 Any such increased Account Fee must not exceed the maximum Account Fee stated above.